wanghaoyi518/CS110-WHY/index.md

 - ### HKUST Undergraduate Research Opportunity Program, Hong Kong
   - #### Undergraduate Researcher, 2021.6 to 2022.8
   - Independent research of the project "Development of network communication system for locomotion robots" under the supervision of Professor Man WONG and Ling SHI, involving design and conduct experiments, analyze data, build mathematical models and fit data, algorithm design and program implementation, write meeting minutes, write reports and papers.
-  - Gained Knowledge in Computer Science and Robotics fields, such as  [programming](#programming-skills-list).
+  - Gained Knowledge in Computer Science and Robotics fields.
   - Cultivated independent research ability, familiar with the whole research process, and have experience on each step.
   - Gained ability to communicate and learn from professors and postgraduate students in the same research area.
 - ### HKUST Robomaster Robotics competition team, Hong Kong